EmmaU25/Savas-test/README.md

 ionic serve
 ```

+If you dont have an username and password, please register one

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.